syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specifies the HTML Attributes of the ToggleButton
+It allows to define the characteristics of the ToggleButton control.
+It will helps to extend the capability of an HTML element.

 #### Default Value